 Pilates and yoga professions

-In line with this is a ballooning interest in yoga, Pilates and other body toning exercises.
+In line with this is a ballooning interest in yoga, Pilates, and other body toning exercises.

 A fearsome debate is happening concerning yoga just now.
-Is it offensive cultural appropriation to practise these stretches without the spiritual connection?
+Is it offensive cultural appropriation to practice these stretches without the spiritual connection?
 But let’s table that argument for this article and focus on how you can gain an extra revenue stream for the exercises you love.

-Unfortunately, enjoying income from fitness isn’t as easy as rocking up to a private gym’s office, exposing your plank flat stomach and demanding a job right there and then.
+Unfortunately, enjoying income from fitness isn’t as easy as rocking up to a private gym’s office, exposing your plank flat stomach, and demanding a job right there and then.
 You’ll have to work hard to break into the industry.

 The right qualifications

 To become a pro in stretches, we’d recommend Pilates instructor courses which can be found online.
 These fully-accredited courses will give you all the knowledge you need to get a chance at working in a private gym.

 But I already know everything about Pilates, you might be saying to yourself.
 That may very well be true, but you more likely only know how your body works.
 To become a fully-rounded instructor, you have to understand how everyone else’s body functions.

 While we’re all sacks of flesh and muscle, the variations therein are seemingly endless.
 Those with a high metabolism will have to increase their food portions, while anyone who’s on the tubbier side will have to cut down.

 And you’ll be expected to understand all this on your first day on the job, configuring and reconfiguring exercise regimes to fit your specific client.
 Pilates, in particular, has to cater to beginners as well as experts, so you’ll need a varied range of exercises to suit all body and experience types.